maoz-grossman/MazeGame_CS/README.md

 The original purpose was to use short-path finding algorithms to solve the maze.<br> I implemented the solution using the BFS algorithm as I did not plan to give weights to the edges.<br>
 I might want to add features, such as coins, etc, then maybe I'll change the algorithm to Dijkstra. <br>
-Then I also wanted to implement a randomly generated maze, for this I used a random prim algorithm:<br>
+Next I  wanted to implement a randomly generated maze, for this I used a random prim algorithm:<br>
   </p>

   ```python